 I hate following up.
 I cannot comprehend why sometimes people say they’ll do something and then do not.
 Sometimes, I do perhaps the worst possible thing when that occurs – especially from a leadership perspective: I go make things happen myself.

 It’s a lesson the Army works hard at beating out of its green lieutenants.
 Some, like me, clearly should have been beaten a little harder than others.

 Follow up.
 Follow up.
 Follow up.
 That’s how things get done in the Army.
+That’s how things get done in any large organization, including business.
 I can still hear him reciting that mantra.

 Follow Up: The Business “Golden Hour”

 I was reminded of this when I read an infographic titled The Data Behind What Makes an Effective Sales Process.
 Initially, I was just skimming the post, but one statistic caught my eye and sucked me in:

 Just 37% of companies respond to inquiries within an hour.